lukedarrough/chore-tracker/README.md

 This will get the backend running on port 3001, which will prevent conflicts with React's default port 3000.

-Run the following command to start the front end:
+Run the following commands to start the front end:
 ```
+npm install
 npm start
 ```
 Now you can see your app running at http://localhost:3000.